R4stl1n/r4stl1n.github.io/_posts/2015-8-5-SysAdmin-Openstack-Openvpn-Private.md

 tls-auth ta.key 1
 {% endhighlight %}

-After that the client configuration files are ready to go.
+**Finally we enable the pam module**

+Add the following line to the bottom of the config

+{% highlight bash %}
+auth-user-pass
+{% endhighlight %}

+All thats left from here is to create our openvpn user

+__Note: We do this for each unique user we want to have access to the vpn__

+__Note: We set their shell to /bin/false so they do not have ssh access__

+__Note: You can set TestUser to whatever you want__

+{% highlight bash %}
+ubuntu@firewall:~$ sudo bash
+root@firewall:~# useradd -g "openvpn" -s /bin/false TestUser root@firewall:~# passwd TestUser
+{% endhighlight %}

 That's it if everything works out well the openvpn server will be configured.
-Permissions will have to be changed on the files in the ~/TestClient folder.
+Permissions will have to be changed on the files in the ~/ClientConf folder.

 {% highlight bash %}
-ubuntu@firewall:~$ sudo chown -R user:user ~/TestClient
+ubuntu@firewall:~$ sudo chown -R user:user ~/ClientConf
+ubuntu@firewall:~$ tar -czf ClientConf.tar.gz ~/ClientConf
 {% endhighlight %}

+Now hand your client the ClientConf.tar.gz and the username/password you create for them.